 For better understanding the procedure of valuation and recording, consider the following example:

-The Western company hired HK firm for legal services.
-The HK firm agreed to receive 500 shares of Western company’s stock as consideration of legal services provided.
+On December 31, 2021, Western Company hired HK firm to avail some legal services.
+The HK firm agreed to receive 500 shares of its client company’s stock as consideration of legal services provided.
 The par value per share was $5.

 Required: Make journal entries to record above transaction in each of the following cases: